 - Two letters of recommendation

-- Copy of high school diploma, high school transcripts, or GED certificate (proof of graduation)
+- High school diploma, official high school transcripts, or GED certificate (proof of graduation)

 - Official transcripts from ALL colleges and/or universities attended

 - Please review complete information below on transferring to Lake Erie College.